m4theuspereira-maker/appointmente-manager-with-security/README.md

 # appointment-manager-security
-The application is avaliable in heroko: https://manager-of-appointment.herokuapp.com/list
+The appointment manager application is avaliable in heroko: https://manager-of-appointment.herokuapp.com/list